HannaKim4673/Beer_Restaurant_Success/README.md

 ### Dashboard
 In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
 The dashboard will be hosted on Tableau.

+## Linking Machine Learning Model to the Database
+We ran into issues linking the Machine Learning Model to the Database in Collab; could not install Spark.
+Troubleshooting was not successful.
+Will revisit this week with instructional team.